Discover what you are naturally good at

 Remember, the aim is to showcase your ability to bring value to the role through your strengths.
 Therefore, make sure to tailor your answers to reflect the requirements of the job.

-“What are your strengths?”
-Example Answers
+“What are your strengths?” example answers

 Much like crafting a personalized response, understanding your unique strengths through assessments can pinpoint exactly where your professional talents lie, enhancing your interview readiness.
 The HIGH5 test, for example, examines your top strengths and provides personalized tips on how to best utilize them in your career.
 Here are some sample answers from a candidate that highlights their various skills.